What is it? What does it do?

 The most important decision made in making a record (album/ CD/ vinyl/ whatever you want to make) is not the budget, or recording process, or players, or the album cover or the name, or even the songs themselves.
 It is deciding what you want the finished product to do.
 What role do you want this recording to play in your larger scheme?

-- Do you want it to compete with other music artists in the commercial music scene?
+- Do you want it to compete with other music artists in the local music scene?
+National scene?
+Global Scene?

-- Do you want it to be a promotional tool to get gigs and share your talent or story?
+- Do you want to use it as a promotional tool to get gigs?
+Do you want to use it share your talent or story?

-- Do you want to make a record just for the sake of making a record?
+- Do you want to make a record just for the sake of making a great record?
 Do you want to make something amazing?
-(Art for the sake of expression is just as valuable as a CD for sale)
+(Art for the sake of expression is just as valid and valuable as an album for sale)

 Defining your goals for a recording project helps us make decisions about budget, project length, personnel and style.
 Having a defined goal definitely helps when you need to give that guitar take just one more shot (after the other 35 takes didn’t quite make it!).

-Finally Having defined goals make it a lot easier to know when the project is finished, complete and you can let it go.
-(Thats why they call it releasing an album) Let's talk about defining your goals, even if thats all I end up helping you with.
-You'd be surprised where the conversation can go!
+Finally, having defined goals make it a lot easier to know when the project is finished, complete and you can let it go.
+(Thats why we call it releasing a record) Let's talk about defining your goals, even if thats all I end up helping you with.
+You'll be surprised where the conversation can go!